kalekundert/vim-coiled-snake/README.md

     will not be created.

   - ``max_indent`` (int): If the fold would be more indented than this, it will not be created.
-This option is ignored if it's less than or equal to 0.
+This option is ignored if it's less than 0.

   - ``max_level`` (int): If the fold would have a higher level than this, it will not be created.
-This option is ignored if it's less than or equal to
-    0. Note that this is subtly different than ``max_indent``.
+This option is ignored if it's less than 0.
+Note that this is subtly different than ``max_indent``.
 For example, consider a function defined in a for-loop.
 Because the loop isn't folded, the level isn't affected while the indent is.

   - ``ignore`` (bool): If true, the fold will not be created.